Company and Regulatory details

 Further information on Franklin Templeton Funds and its sub-funds can be found on the Franklin Templeton website.

-Legg Mason Global Funds plc is an umbrella fund with segregated liability between sub-funds registered in Ireland.
+Franklin Templeton Global Funds plc (FTGF) (formerly known as Legg Mason Global Funds plc) is an umbrella fund with segregated liability between sub-funds registered in Ireland.
 It also qualifies as a UCITS (Undertakings for Collective Investment in Transferable Securities) fund in the European Union.
-Martin Currie Investment Management Limited is either the appointed investment manager or sub-investment manager for the following sub-funds of Legg Mason Global Funds plc:
+Martin Currie Investment Management Limited is either the appointed investment manager or sub-investment manager for the following sub-funds of Franklin Templeton Global Funds

-- Legg Mason Martin Currie Asia Pacific ex Japan Real Income Fund
+- FTGF Martin Currie Asia Pacific ex Japan Real Income Fund

-- Legg Mason Martin Currie Global Emerging Markets Fund
+- FTGF Martin Currie Global Emerging Markets Fund

-- Legg Mason Martin Currie Global Long-Term Unconstrained Fund
+- FTGF Martin Currie Global Long-Term Unconstrained Fund

 Our communications with you, whether by telephone or otherwise, may be recorded for your protection and for our regulatory compliance.